giancarlopernudisegura/bertalang/README.md

 ```
 if fucking buddy over there says 2 < 3 {
-    you know what? "this ran"
+    you know what? "this ran" eh!
 }
 ```